xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

      > **Note**
      >
      > Some emulators have already supported Appium through their installations.
 Thus, if you want to run an application on an emulator, check your emulators' settings before proceeding with the Appium installation.
      >
+     > Xcode must support the current version of your IOS device.
+     >
-     > The IOS version of your device must be supported Xcode.
-You should also upgrade Appium to the lastest version.
+     > We recommend upgrading Appium to the latest version.

    2. Install the following required components